Homebrew/homebrew-core/CONTRIBUTING.md

 * open a pull request as described in the introduction linked to above, wait for the automated test results, and fix any failing tests

 Thanks!

+### Getting your pull request merged

+All Homebrew maintainers are volunteers.
+We make use of scheduled tasks to help us with merging pull requests, as we get hundreds a day.
+These are triggered by a maintainer submitting a valid approving review ("green tick") on your PR.
+Within an hour after that approval, our scheduled GitHub Action will merge your PR.

+If you push commits - for example to fix CI failures - after an approval has been granted by a maintainer, GitHub will dismiss the reviews and we'll have to start from scratch.
+Don't be discouraged, though - further improvements are welcome!

+If your PR fixes a formula security vulnerability, or is something we otherwise would like to release quickly, maintainers can run the commands manually to publish your changes right away.

+Your PR will show up as "closed, with unmerged commits", but this is normal: you'll still get author credit for the changes.
+In the GitHub UI, it will show up as "Closed in <master-branch-commit-sha>".